-The Export Control Organisation (ECO) - part of the Department for Business, Innovation & Skills (BIS) - is responsible for assessing export licences for strategic goods, which include military goods and a wide range ‘dual-use’ goods (civilian goods with a military purpose).
+The Export Control Organisation (ECO) - part of the Department for Business, Innovation and Skills (BIS) - is responsible for assessing export licences for strategic goods, which include military goods and a wide range ‘dual-use’ goods (civilian goods with a military purpose).

 All applications for export licences (which are applied for via SPIRE) are assessed on a case-by-case basis against the Consolidated EU and National Arms Export Licensing Criteria and a decision made on either approval or refusal.

 Depending on the nature of the goods, other policy aspects might also be considered.
-For example, if the exported goods are due to be incorporated into another system, equipment or plant, then the items are also assessed against the UK’s Incorporation Factors policy.
+For example, if the exported goods are due to be incorporated into another system, equipment or plant, then the items are also assessed against the UK’s incorporation factors policy.

-This guide contains basic information about the Consolidated Criteria and Incorporation Factors and links to the full policy statements.
+This guide contains basic information about the Consolidated Criteria and incorporation factors and links to the full policy statements.